What is a leased line?

 A leased line is a bidirectional telephone line that has been rented for private voice, data exchange or telecommunication use.
-Typically, large organizations purchase leased lines from telephone message carriers to interconnect different geographic locations.
+Typically, organizations purchase leased lines from telephone message carriers to interconnect different geographic locations.
 In some contexts, a leased line may be referred to as a dedicated line.

 How does a leased line work?